NBC Nightly News: Tom Llamas (2025–present)

 On March 5, 2025, NBC News announced Tom Llamas as Holt's successor.
 Llamas previously anchored ABC's rival newscast World News Tonight on weekends before returning to NBC News in 2021 (Llamas was previously working with NBC from 2000 to 2014).
 Llamas also continues to anchor Top Story with Tom Llamas on NBC News Now.
 NBC began running its promotional campaign for Llamas on May 19, 2025.
 Llamas debuted as anchor and managing editor of NBC Nightly News on June 2, 2025.

+In April 2026, NBC News announced that the Nightly News and NBC News Now would relocate to Studio 3A, which had been vacated by MSNBC in November 2025 during its rebranding as MS NOW; NBC Nightly News and Top Story began airing from the studio on May 18, 2026, utilizing MSNBC's former set.

+Alternate editions

 Weekend editions

 NBC first offered a Saturday evening newscast in 1961, with Sander Vanocur anchoring the NBC Saturday Night Report.
 Four years later, NBC correspondents Ray Scherer and Robert MacNeil were partnered at the anchor desk on The Scherer-MacNeil Report on Saturdays, continuing until 1967.
 At that time, the network replaced it with a second weekend airing of The Frank McGee Report, which had been airing on Sundays for several years by that point.
 The Saturday edition of the Report ran for about a year and a half.

 On January 4, 1969, the Huntley-Brinkley Report was expanded to Saturday evenings, with the main anchors working solo on alternating weeks.
 When lower-than-expected ratings occurred, the network pulled the pair off Saturdays and assigned others such as McGee and Vanocur to anchor the broadcast.
 On August 2, 1970, two days after the weekday Huntley-Brinkley broadcast ended, the network expanded its evening newscast to Sundays, which also replaced the Sunday broadcast of The Frank McGee Report.
 For the first year after the Sunday broadcast began, Chancellor, Brinkley and McGee rotated on the program as they did on weeknights; there were no separate weekend anchors.
 The Saturday and Sunday broadcasts were respectively titled NBC Saturday Night News and NBC Sunday Night News until sometime in the 1970s, when they adopted the NBC Nightly News name.

 When Chancellor became sole anchor of the weeknight editions in August 1971, separate anchors were named for the weekend editions.

 The weekend editions may occasionally be abbreviated or preempted due to NBC Sports telecasts that overrun into the program's time slot.
-During the NFL season, the Sunday editions air live in every time zone at 6:30 p.m.
-Eastern time, immediately prior to Football Night in America and Sunday Night Football.
+Since 2006, During the NFL season, the Sunday editions air live in every time zone at 6:30 p.m.
+Eastern time, immediately prior to Football Night in America and Sunday Night Football, and beginning in 2026, the Sunday editions will continue to air live on every Sunday at 6:30 p.m.
+Eastern time due to the expansion of its Sunday night sports lineup (which includes Sunday Night Basketball and Sunday Night Baseball).